matthewepler/recodesite/README.md

 To get hot reloading on the server so you can see your changes without restarting the server, go the bottom of app.py and turn debugging on.

+## Managing Database
+It is recommended to use MongoDB Compass (local app) to connect to the database to edit/delete records.
+You will need the connection URI with user:pswd to connect.
+See env vars.

 ### Change log
 ---
 04/2020 - User reported being unable to submit translation